 Please note: secure footwear is require for all adventures and rafting.

 Where do I go when I arrive?
-Check in at Guest Services in the RIVERSPORT Rapids whitewater center on the east end of the Boathouse District.
+Check in at Guest Services in the McClendon Whitewater Center on the east end of the Boathouse District.
 You may purchase your pass and reserve a raft time when you arrive, or you can do it online in advance to save time.

 What will the experience be like?
 The whitewater experience is approximately 60-90 minutes and includes the orientation session, raft instruction and multiple runs down the channels.